Pizza Popcorn Recipe

 - Sugar: 1g

 Commonly Asked Questions

 I don’t have grapeseed oil.
 Which oil can I use instead?

 You can use other vegetable oils, although don’t go for canola if you’re avoiding highly processed oils.

 Can I cook popcorn in olive oil?

 You can mix in or completely substitute with olive oil, and even extra-virgin olive oil, if you prefer.
 But it is important to note that both olive oil burns faster, so remember to cook it only over medium heat, and keep an eye on it.

-This recipe is an easy solution to spice up your favorite movie-companion snack, without the guilt, with the flavors of pizza.
-So, sit back and watch your movie without the craving to call for a whole box of pizza.
+This recipe is an easy solution to spice up your favorite movie-companion snack.
+It has the flavors of pizza but not the guilt that goes with it.
+So, sit back and enjoy your movie without ordering a whole box of pizza.